What is website visitor tracking?

 International Software Vendors

-The software vendors I’ve profiled above are some of the most well-established in leveraging anonymous website traffic for B2B lead discovery and development.
+The visitor tracking software vendors I’ve profiled above are some of the most well-established in identifying website visitors for B2B sales lead development.

 This remains a dynamic product segment that has attracted software firms and talent primarily from North America, Europe, and India.